-Sales manager tell us they need to see the facts, fast.
-Put simply, good analytics software needs to provide reports that benefit these teams, saves them time and answers their questions whenever and wherever they are.
-This blog describes features of analytics software that speed up decision- making, tracks activity and ultimately help generate more sales.
+Sales managers tell us they need to see the facts, fast.
+Put simply, good analytics software needs to provide reports that benefit these teams, save them time and answer their questions whenever and wherever they are.
+This blog describes features of analytics software that speed up decision-making, track activity and ultimately help generate more sales.

 Whether you are in the office, at a meeting or on the road, being able to make accurate and informed decisions wherever you are is essential.
 The business world moves fast and you need to be agile to meet and exceed the demands it places on you.
 Postponing decisions until you get back to the office to check your reports will cost you time and business.

 Immediately gain valuable insights by seeing your data visually represented in graphs, and tables and highlighting important figures.
 A good dashboard will prompt you to look deeper and then provide answers to any questions that arise.
 With a good dashboard, all your sales metrics and scorecards can be managed so that they display the right dashboard for the right user.

 Dashboards should also offer you the ability to drill down on any feature of the data you see and then manipulate it as you like.
 The ability to customise should also help you sort by products, customers or any other desirable feature for your business.
 This allows you to quickly reveal sales opportunities or even threats to the business which were otherwise unnoticed.